 On March 1, 2017, A2 completed its qualifying transaction in accordance with the policies of the TSXV by way of reverse takeover of A2 by the shareholders of MTI (the "Qualifying Transaction").
-In addition, on March 1, 2017 and prior to the completion of the Qualifying Transaction, the Company amended its articles as a result of (a) implementing a consolidation (the "Consolidation") of its pre-Qualifying Transaction common shares (the "A2 Shares") on the basis of one new common share of the Company (each, a "Common Share") for every fourteen A2 Shares (1:14) and (b) changing its name to Medicenna Therapeutics Corp.
+In addition, on March 1, 2017 and prior to the completion of the Qualifying Transaction, the Company amended its articles as a result of (a) implementing a consolidation (the "Consolidation") of its pre-Qualifying Transaction Common Shares (the "A2 Shares") on the basis of one new Common Share for every fourteen A2 Shares (1:14) and (b) changing its name to Medicenna Therapeutics Corp.

-On August 2, 2017 Medicenna graduated to the main board of the Toronto Stock Exchange ("TSX").
+On August 2, 2017 Medicenna graduated to the Toronto Stock Exchange ("TSX").
 On November 13, 2017, Medicenna continued under the Canada Business Corporations Act ("CBCA").